GKPROEJECT/astrocode/README.md

 ---

+> [!NOTE]
+>
+> ### AstroCode is now in maintenance mode
+>
+> AstroCode has reached a stable and feature-complete state.
+>
+> The core functionality of the extension is considered complete, so no major new features are currently planned.
+Future development will focus on maintaining compatibility with Visual Studio Code, fixing bugs, and addressing issues when necessary.

+---

 ## ✨ What is AstroCode?

 **AstroCode** is a Visual Studio Code extension that lets you transform selected code into **clean, polished and customizable images**.